Gower is a bird watchers paradise with such varied habitat

 A few years ago a couple staying at the campsite spotted and identified over 50 species of birds over a period of a weeks stay.

-You may see Ravens, Peregrine Falcon, Fulmars, Kittewakes, Buzzards, a small colony of Choughs, Jackdaws, Cormorants and several types of Gulls on the cliff tops from Port Eynon to Rhossili.
+You may see Ravens, Peregrine Falcon, Fulmars, Kittewakes, Buzzards, a small colony of Choughs, Jackdaws, Cormorants, Red Kites and several types of Gulls on the cliff tops from Port Eynon to Rhossili.

 Large areas of open moorland and lowland heath are home to many species including Finches, Sky larks, Yellow Hammer, and provide good hunting for Owls, Kestrels and Sparrow Hawks.